italia/Satosa-Saml2Spid/README.md

 ![disco](gallery/error_page.png)

-You can find them in `example/static` and edit at your taste.
+You can find these demo pages in `example/static` and edit at your taste.
 To get redirection to these pages, or redirection to third-party services, consider the following configuration files:

 - `example/proxy_conf.yml`, example: `UNKNOW_ERROR_REDIRECT_PAGE: "http://localhost:9999/error_page.html"`